SUSPECT ARRESTED IN KILLING OF OMAHA, NEBRASKA JEWELER

-A warrant has been issued for a black male suspect named Larry Johnson, born 11/09/76 who is charged with Robbery 2nd degree, Larceny 1st degree and Assault 2nd degree.
-The suspect entered a mall retail jewelry store in a wheelchair at 2:43 p.m. on a Saturday.
+Larry Johnson, 38, the subject of a JSA Email Crime Alert dated 08/15/14, and who was charged with Robbery 2nd degree, Larceny 1st degree and Assault 2nd degree has been arrested.
+The suspect entered a mall retail jewelry store on Saturday, August 2, 2014 in a wheelchair at 2:43 p.m.
 He asked to look at various high-end watches.
 He placed the last watch shown on his wrist, backed up his wheelchair, stood up and ran from the store.
 A security guard attempted to stop him and the suspect sprayed him with mace.
 The suspect then made his escape into the mall where he was lost.
-The suspect is described as 5’10”-6’1”, stocky build, 40-50 years old, with acne scars on the left side of his neck, and a small scar on the back of his left hand.
-Witnesses stated that he was wearing earbuds and appeared to be speaking with someone via a blue-tooth device during the incident.
-If you have information, contact Sgt.
-P. diSpagna of the Stamford Police Department at 203-977-5828 or Sgt.
-Anthony Lupinacci at 203-977-4420.
+Fingerprints left on the jewelry store helped lead to the arrest, and the police located him when they answered a domestic disturbance call.
+The suspect has numerous prior convictions for sexual assault and assaults on police officers.

 BURGLARY OF RETAIL JEWELRY STORE THROUGH NEIGHBORING BARBERSHOP